tavdix/tavdix.github.io/index.md

 I hold a master’s degree in Management Information Systems with a concentration on Information Assurance and Cybersecurity Management.

+### Knowledge/Skills

+I am no expert; however, I’ve had hands-on experience in the following areas:

 ```markdown
 Syntax highlighted code block